swcarpentry/DEPRECATED-bc/novice/shell/shell_nelle.md

     tail sorted-lengths

+**Student Exercise**
-**Perform the same basic santity check, but only for the files that end in A.txt and use a command called head, which does the opposite of tail, to show the files with the fewest rows**
+> Perform the same basic santity check, but only for the files that end in A.txt
+> and use a command called head, which does the opposite of tail, to show the

-**What did you see?
-Any problems**
+> files with the fewest rows.
+What did you see?
+Any problems

 When Nelle goes back and checks it, she sees that she did that assay at 8:00 on a Monday morning—someone was probably in using the machine on the weekend, and she